Smoothie

 A smoothie is a beverage made by puréeing ingredients in a blender.
-A smoothie commonly has a liquid base, such as fruit juice or milk, yogurt or ice cream.
-Other ingredients may be added, including fruits, vegetables, non-dairy milk, crushed ice, whey powder or nutritional supplements.
+A smoothie commonly has a liquid base, such as fruit juice, milk, yogurt, or ice cream.
+Other ingredients may be added, including fruits, vegetables, non-dairy milk, crushed ice, spices, herbs, sweetener, whey powder, or nutritional supplements.

 History

 Health food stores on the west coast of the United States began selling smoothies with the invention of the electric blender.
 The actual term "smoothie" was being used in recipes and trademarks by the mid-1980s.
 In the 1960s Steve Kuhnau was inspired by his work as a soda jerk and began experimenting with smoothies.
 They were an alternative for the lactose intolerant Kuhnau to taste his own concoctions using unique blends of fruit juices, vegetables, protein powder, and vitamins.
 Kuhnau discovered early success in his smoothie sales and founded Smoothie King.
-Smoothie King expanded throughout the United States and would pioneer other smoothie businesses.
+Smoothie King expanded throughout the United States and pioneered other smoothie businesses.
 The smoothie was then modified by fast food chains with the addition of sweeter ingredients like chocolate and Splenda.
 In the 2000s, consumers began making smoothies at home, in part as an alternative for daily consumption of fruits and vegetables.